Telipinu

 Telipinu was the last king of the Hittite Old Kingdom, reigning c.
 1525–1500 BC in middle chronology.
 At the beginning of his reign, the Hittite Empire had contracted to its core territories, having long since lost all of its conquests, made in the former era under Hattusili I and Mursili I – to Arzawa in the West, Mitanni in the East, the Kaskians in the North, and Kizzuwatna in the South.

 Family

-Telipinu was a son-in-law of Ammuna and brother-in-law of Huzziya I as a husband of Ammuna's daughter Ištapariya.
+Telipinu was a son of Ammuna and brother-in-law of Huzziya I as a husband of Ammuna's daughter Ištapariya.
 His name was taken from the agricultural god Telipinu.

 Alluwamna was a son-in-law of Telipinu, because he married Princess Harapšeki, and Telipinu was her father.

 Name

 Telipinu's name is likely derived from the Hattic word "pinu", meaning a child.
 The Hattians were a non-Indo-European people living in Anatolia before the arrival of the Hittites, by whom they have been gradually absorbed.